 Pressure wash: Using power sprayer, your roof’s surface is washed from the ridge going down to the gutters.
 The idea behind using a sprayer is to remove visible dirt such as debris, leaves, twigs and dead insects.
 After clearing this dirt, let the roof to dry before going to the next step.

 Apply chemical: When the roof is completely dry, it’s being treated using a special chemical.
 The chemical solution is applied using the pressure washer.
 Let the roof dry for a few minutes for the chemical to work.

 Rinse the surface: this step is dependent on the amount of algae and stains on the roof.
 The more stains, the more strenuous the rinsing off.
 To perform this task perfectly, set your power washer at a high psi.
 Always begin rinsing off using the top-bottom method.

 Gutter cleaning: After the roof surface is completely clean, the next step is to remove the debris and dirty in the gutters.
 The important thing is to check whether there are some damages on the gutters that need to be fixed.

 Inspection and repairs: Even if the roof is clean, you need to check for damages.
 If you notice some issues such as cracked, broken or wrecked tiles make sure to replace them as quickly as possible to avoid leaks.

 Reseal and repaint: for the best results, consider resealing your roof’s surface to protect it from elements.
 You can also opt to repaint it with a different color or apply another coat of the initial color.

 Your home’s roof is an essential component of your home.
-When it’s not on its top condition, you and your belonging are at risk.
-While the roof can for more than 50 years, changes of weather and constant exposure to elements reduces its lifespan.
-To ensure an increase in the longevity of your roof, make sure you schedule a regular inspection, maintenance and cleaning.
+When it’s not in its top condition, you and your belonging are at risk.
+While the roof can for more than 50 years, changes in weather and constant exposure to elements reduce its lifespan.
+To ensure an increase in the longevity of your roof, make sure you schedule a regular inspection, maintenance, and cleaning.